therealpaulgg/recipe-book/src/content/recipes/cooking/green-curry-chicken.md

 category: cooking
 tags: [asian]
 rating: 10
+servings: 6

 ingredients:
-- 1.5 pound boneless skinless chicken thighs (cut into 1 inch pieces)
+- 2 pound boneless skinless chicken thighs (cut into 1 inch pieces)
 - 2-3 tablespoons oil
 - one can of Thai green curry paste (Maseri please) (2oz?)
 - one can of coconut milk (13 5/2 = about 7 oz)